- Group Policy Not Being Applied? 10 Things to Check

 Next, check the security filtering.
 By default, a GPO is filtered to authenticated users.
 Make sure that the computers or users needing the policy are in a group that is specified here.
 Remember that domain users includes all users, domain computers includes all computer, and authenticated users includes all users and computers.

 In the picture below, you can see a GPO that is scoped to authenticated users.

 Some GPOs make use of WMI filters.
 These filters can dynamically apply GPOs based on a host of factors.
 You want a GPO to apply if a device is attached, use WMI.
 However, that WMI filter has to evaluate to True for the object processing the GPO.
 This means that if you have a WMI checking a user only setting, you can’t scope your GPO only to computers.
-You can use the WMI validator to check the status of a WMI filter.

 This GPO is linked to an OU named Domain Sites, applies to Authenticated Users, and doesn’t have a WMI Filter linked to it.